The two majority-minority districts of North Carolina.

 Gerrymandering is the redrawing of voting districts.
 It began with good intentions– to ensure that each district has about the same population size.
 However, this seemingly innocent process was first twisted in 1812 in Massachusetts to favor the democratic-republican party by Governor Elbridge Gerry, who signed a bill that redistricted Massachusetts into an odd, salamander-like shape: giving us the term Gerrymandering.

-Let's take a look at this region.
-First, divided evenly into 50 precincts.
-40% are yellow, and 60% are blue.
-In this area, blue wins.
-If we divide this areas into even districts, 5 districts are blue, and 0 are yellow.
-Blue still wins.
-However, through more aggressive gerrymandering, this county has 3 yellow and 2 blue districts, meaning that yellow wins-- a drastic shift from before.
+Through aggressive gerrymandering, this county stil has five districts, but this time 3 yellow and 2 blue.
+Despite being a smaller population, yellow voters are now overrepresented in government.
 This illustrates just how impactful gerrymandering can be when trying to change the will of the people.
 When we see the bizarre shape of North Carolina’s District number 12, remember the complex mechanics that make gerrymandering possible.